Here are some of the facilitators you will meet at Jam Camp!

 Barry is a no-limits multi-instrumentalist and an explorer of all aspects of music.
 Using a vast array of sound-twisting equipment, Barry approaches playing with invigorating passion, spontaneity, adventure and fun.
 In his blank-canvas approach, Barry receives creative inspiration in the moment, which he teases out into a cascade of alive, cutting edge experimental music.
 His facilitation of explorative jams has brought inspiration and creative awakening to musicians of many genres and backgrounds.
 His original works of art have been performed on tour independently and in collaboration with a variety of other musical artists over the past 20 years.
 He has performed and recorded albums with a number of artists and bands.
 Barry completed training in audio engineering and recorded music production through Trebas Institute.

 Wendi began learning to play the guitar as a teenager and spent most of her musical time jamming on camping trips with a her group of musical and creative friends.
 Jam Camp feels much like those distant days, now that she is a mother of two children and spends most of her time building a house and gardening on the Gulf Islands.
-Luckily, her husband, Colin, picked up the banjo at the time of the birth of their first daughter 9 years ago, and since then they have been staying up way too late getting some time together writing songs and learning a few traditional old time tunes.
+Luckily, her husband, Colin, picked up the banjo at the time of the birth of their first daughter, and since then they have been staying up way too late getting some time together writing songs and learning a few traditional old time tunes.
 The growing of the family has become a strong motivation for creating music as a way of connecting and communicating together, and Wendi and her family have been seen chopping out a few tunes around the island.
-Jam Camp offers a new context from those distant days which include the many smiling faces of children and parents, and Wendi is excited to share her experiences of song, guitar and fiddle with the extended Jam Camp family.
+Jam Camp offers a new context from those distant days which include the many smiling faces of children and parents, and Wendi is excited to share her experiences of song, guitar and mandolin with the extended Jam Camp family.

 Rachelle has been a music nurturer from the age of 15 when she completed the Royal Conservatory training and began supporting children and teens in harnessing their musical genius on the piano.
 In the past 2 decades, she has worked with over 100 families as a piano teacher and SelfDesign learning consultant, nurturing intrinsically creative, joy-driven musical lifestyles and learning environments.
 Rachelle is a multi-genre multi-instrumentalist with extensive experience jamming and exploring with a wide array of musicians.